From Clare Evelyn Carney, CCE Onondaga Urban Forestry Educator:

 All of the plantings took place in the tree lawns with prior homeowner approval.
 The soil conditions were typical of an urban environment, including compaction, narrow tree lawns, overhead wires, and buried utilities—but with thorough planning, the team made sure to find the Right Tree for the Right Place.
 Many of the trees were adaptable, low-growing species of hawthorn (Crataegus) and crabapple (Malus), along with Japanese tree lilac (Syringa reticulata).
 Volunteers of all ages from across Onondaga County came out to support the Brighton Neighborhood.

 Each year we continue to grow with our community and reach more of the City’s residents.
-As we head into the final year (2018) of the Tree Planting Program, the Save the Rain team is looking forward to finishing strong.
 We thank all of the volunteers and program partners for making 2017 a huge success!